olegakbarov/tape/README.md

 boot watch dev-build
 ```

-After compilation of ClojureScript is complete, in second tab run:
+After compilation of ClojureScript is complete, in second(!) tab run:

 ```
 electron target/